mark-me/mark-me.github.io/_pages/snippets-and-tips/script-structuring/script-structuring.md

 # Calling scripts from scripts

 Whenever you tend to re-use script in several instances, you might want to place it in a seperate file you can call from within the script you intend to execute.
-You can call a script using the _source(filename)_ function For example this could be employed when you create multiple analysis scripts on the same set of input files.
-Frequently, reading and transforming data is generic for all analyses: data needs to be read and transformed to it meets R needs: dates need to be R dates, numbers need to be recognized as such, values might need to be factored, empty values need to be handled and so on.
+You can call a script using the _source(filename)_ function.

+This could be employed, for example, when you create multiple analysis scripts on the same set of input files.
+Frequently, reading and transforming data is generic for all analyses.
+Data needs to be read and transformed to it meets R needs: dates need to be R dates, numbers need to be recognized as such, values might need to be factored, empty values need to be handled and so on.
 It makes sense to put all this data-set related statements in a separate script.
 Calling the script in the analysis script will result in the creation of variables, data-sets and functions so they are made available in the analysis script itself.

 # Setting working directories